Rape

 C).
 Protection of Children from Sexual Offences Act, 2012:

-enhanced to rigorous imprisonment for life for whole natural life or death penalty.
+enhanced to rigorous imprisonment for life, for the whole natural life or the death penalty.
 It

-has replaced the imprisonment for a term not less than 10 years.
+has replaced imprisonment for a term not less than 10 years.
 Again in subsection

-imprisonment for life for remainder of natural life or death penalty.
+imprisonment for life for the remainder of natural life or the death penalty.
 In Subsection (3)

-the requirement for fair and reasonable fine has been introduced for covering the
+The requirement for a fair and reasonable fine has been introduced to cover the

-determined by Special court and if payment is not made then it will be recovered in a
+determined by the Special court and if payment is not made, then it will be recovered in a

 manner prescribed by section of BNSS, 2023.
 For the Aggravated Penetrative Sexual

-Assault under Section 6 the similar amendments have been proposed.
+Assault under Section 6, similar amendments have been proposed.

-b).
-Under the section 8 the minimum term of imprisonment for sexual assault is increased
+b) Under section 8, the minimum term of imprisonment for sexual assault is increased

 from three years to seven years, with the maximum term raised from five years to ten